khaledradwan96/Restaurantly/README.md

   - Testimonials
   - Gallery with amazing view for all screen
   - Chefs with nice hover screen
-  - contact form with google map location
+  - contact form with Google map location
   - footer with all links
 - Nice loading screen